The Rains Came: Casting

 The casting apparently was a lengthy process.
-Loy and Brown were loaned to 20th Century Fox from MGM (as part of a deal wherein Power was loaned by Fox to MGM for Marie Antoinette).
+Loy and Brown were lent to 20th Century Fox from MGM (as part of a deal wherein Power was loaned by Fox to MGM for Marie Antoinette).
 Brent was also on loan from his home studio of Warner Bros.
-The only cast member who was originally chosen for the role he or she played was Ouspenskaya, who was memorable as the Maharani.
+The only cast member who was chosen for the role he or she played was Ouspenskaya, who was memorable as the Maharani.
 She later claimed that she learned all she needed to know about impersonating Indian royalty from her acquaintance with the Russian Grand Duchess Maria Pavlovna of Russia.
+Nigel Bruce is cast against what had become his established type.